canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 name: hello-didrocks
 […]
 ```
-  - as we want to publish it in the candidate channel, we need to set its grade to stable:
+  - as we want to release it in the candidate channel, we need to set its grade to stable:

 ```bash
 grade: stable